 What can I expect after blepharoplasty surgery?

-Blepharoplasty removes excess skin and fat around your eyes to help give you a more rejuvenated and youthful appearance.
+Blepharoplasty removes excess skin and fat around your eyes to help give you a more radiant.

 Can I sleep on my side after eyelid surgery?

-When can I wash my hair after blepharoplasty?
+When can I wash my hair after surgery?

 It is advised to avoid contaminating your wound with water for at least 5 days following surgery.
 Taking a shower from the neck down will not be a problem following surgery.